klovric/scdrm/README.md

  - Removal of SCDRM will remove AIDE and tlog from the system!
 You have been notified.
  - If you don't want to use AIDE - it can be turned off easily.
  - Automated revert possible only for dirs managed, currently ONLY /etc, /usr/lib/systemd/, /usr/lib64/security.
- - Race condition/piggy back commits - during admin mode is activated and another user is making changes to the system, they will be committed by user using 'adminstart'
+ - Race condition/piggy back commits - during admin mode is activated and another user is making changes to the system, they will be committed by user using 'admin mode'
  - Intended to be ran from single central management jumphost as it keeps the commit vars locally
  - Ansible strategy 'free' seems to break my 'consistency-enforce.yml' so works fine with 'linear' - have to look into this

-10.0 FUTURE UPDATES
+FUTURE UPDATES
 -----------------------------------------

 This is just a beginning.